Our TURN

 Our Turn provides a variety of experiential learning activities to meet the needs of your organization.
 We also offer free consultation to determine which development opportunity would work best for your community’s needs.

-Learning a developing skill doesn’t have to just exist through power points in an office.
-Unique learning can be designed specifically for your organization that incorporate the arts, wilderness, learning abroad, and visits to community partners.
-Contact us for collaboration in designing your experiential learning program!
+Incorporate the arts, wilderness, learning abroad, and visits to community partners!
+Contact us for collaboration in designing your experiential learning program for staff or students.

 Arts and Literature Circles